Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = WIP =
-- Fixed a PHP 8.2 waring.
+- Fixed a PHP 8.2 related warning.

 = 2.0.78 =
 - Refactored some lines of code to remove the use of deprecated FILTER_SANITIZE_STRING filter.